StepicOrg/intellij-plugin/README.md

 # intellij-plugin 0.2

 To work with plugin you must to create a project of Stepic type.
-You need to enter login and password your's Stepic account.
+You need to enter login and password your Stepic account.
 And then input course URL or course number.
 After one minute course will be built.